tuero/ptutil/README.md

 pip install -e .
 ```

+## Examples
+See the included examples for details on how to use.

 ## Features
 - Training, validation, and testing boiler plate code
 - Model code is placed into simple isolated methods